 Aiding independence and mobility

 Pompe disease is going to impair mobility and walking to some degree.
-Though physiotherapy and ERT can slow down deterioration, organising physical aids, equipment and your daily environment might maintain strength, avoid accidents and save your energy for the important things you really want to do.
+Physiotherapy and ERT can slow down deterioration but organising physical aids, equipment and your daily environment helps maintain strength, avoid accidents and save your energy for the important things you really want to do.

 Occupational Therapy provides a trained person to visit your home and assess you.
-They can suggest small or large pieces of equipment that could be a great boon.
-The whole point is that the assessment is individual, tailored to you and your needs.
+The assessment is individual, tailored to you and your needs.
 It is also includes the other people living with you, your hobbies, your work and your preferences.

 Families living with a child with Infantile-onset are likely to have extensive involvement from an Occupational Therapist, possibly providing home adaptations before leaving hospital.

-Occupational Therapy services often have long waiting lists, so phone your local authority as soon as you think you need an assessment because it might be several months before an appointment.
-After the assessment you will get a report including recommendations for aids and equipment.
+Occupational Therapy services often have long waiting lists, so phone your local authority as soon as you think you need an assessment.
+After the assessment you will get a report and recommend aids and equipment will be provided.
 Aids for children are much more specialised.
-The most common aids given to teenagers and adults include; a perching stool, sloping desk for ease of writing, riser recliner, adapted bed, walking stick or frame.
+The most common aids given to teenagers and adults include; a perching stool, sloping desk for ease of writing, riser recliner chair, profiling bed, walking stick or frame.